LiamTRobinson/Simon/README.md

 I also used jquery in this project.

+The live page can be found at: https://liamtrobinson.github.io/Simon/index.html

 My trello board can be found at: https://trello.com/b/iZuQWMaL/simon

 Here are some pictures of my planning process: